 Interested in character-driven novels or family dynamics?
 The Parasites is in my opinion an underrated book and is probably based somewhat on the author’s own experiences.

 If you’re a Wuthering Heights fan, try Jamaica Inn or Frenchman’s Creek.
-There’s a historical novel called Mary Anne, which I wasn’t a fan of, but then I’m not really into the genre.
-There are some oddities such as Flight of the Falcon, Castle Dor and I’ll Never Be Young Again, which I couldn’t decide if I liked or not.
+There’s an historical novel called Mary Anne, which I wasn’t a fan of, but then I’m not really into the genre.
+There are some oddities such as Flight of the Falcon, Castle Dor and I’ll Never Be Young Again, which I had mixed opinions about.